 - You need read permissions on

-metricbeat-*or the metric index specified in the Infrastructure configuration.
+metricbeat-*or the metric index specified in the Metrics configuration.

-- Metrics Explorer uses the timestamp field set in the Infrastructure configuration.
+- Metrics Explorer uses the timestamp field from the Settings tab.

 By default that is set to